 The belts themselves are a series of nylon teeth that are reinforced using multiple carbon fibre cords.
 Belts are then paired with stainless steel cogs and durable alloy chainrings, which results in a super-tough chain alternative that will handle temperatures ranging from -65°F (-53°C) to +185°F (+85°C).

 Belt drive is ideal because it’s very low maintenance and it offers 3-4x the service life of a chain.
 The reason it’s not more widespread in the bike industry is that belts cannot be used with derailleurs; instead, it’s limited to internally geared hubs such as Rohloff or Shimano, or crank-based gearboxes like the Pinion P1.18.

 I’ve been using belt drivetrains paired with Rohloff 14-speed gear hubs since 2010.
 This has included a 31,000km (19,000mi) bike ride between Europe and Australia, my current 45,000km adventure from Argentina to Alaska and lots of multi-month tours in between.
-I started playing with belts on a modified Surly touring bike, later building up a custom Co-Motion tandem and am now travelling with a Koga WorldTraveller-S touring bike.
+I started playing with belts on a modified Surly touring bike, later building up a custom Co-Motion tandem and am now travelling on a Koga WorldTraveller-S touring bike.

 Note: This article was originally published in May 2012 but has been completely overhauled Feb 2019.

 Why Use Belt Drive?

 Belts Have A Long Service Life

 You can expect a regularly cleaned belt drivetrain to last upwards of 30,000km/19,000mi.
 Additionally, belts will not rust if they get wet regularly (or are subject to salt near the beach).

 Belts Require Little to No Maintenance